Saguaro: Ethnobotany

-The utility of the saguaro is well known to Native Americans such as the Tohono Oʼodham, Pima, and Seri peoples, who still use nearly every part of the plant.
-The fruit and seeds are edible, being consumed fresh and dried, and made it into preserves and drinks.
-The Tohono O'odham use long sticks to harvest the fruits, which are then made into a variety of products including jams, syrups, and wine.
+The utility of the saguaro is well known to Native Americans such as the Tohono O'odham, Pima, and Seri peoples, who still use nearly every part of the plant.
+The fruit and seeds are edible, being consumed fresh and dried, and made into preserves and drinks.
+The Tohono O'odham use long sticks to harvest the fruits, which are then made into a variety of products, including jams, syrups, and wine.

 The Tohono O'odham begin their harvest in June.
-A pair of saguaro ribs, about 20 ft long, is bundled together to make a harvesting tool called a kuibit.
+A pair of saguaro ribs, about 20 ft long, are bundled together to make a harvesting tool called a kuibit.
 The Tohono O'odham traditionally reduce the freshly harvested fruit into a thick syrup through several hours of boiling, as the fresh fruit does not keep for long.
 4 kg of fruit will yield about 1 L of syrup.
 Copious volumes of fruit are harvested; an example harvest in 1929 yielded 45000 kg among 600 families.
 At the end of the harvest, each family would contribute a small amount of syrup to a communal stock that would be fermented by the medicine man.
-This was cause for rainmaking celebrations.
-Stories would be told, there was much dancing, and songs would be sung.
+This was cause for rainmaking celebrations: Stories would be told, there was much dancing, and songs would be sung.
 Each man would drink some of the saguaro wine.
 The resulting intoxicated state was seen as holy, and any dreams it brought on were considered portentous.